Epping Town F.C.: First incarnation

 The original Epping Town were formed in 1888, winning the Woodford & District League in 1913 and 1920.
 The club joined Division Two East of the Spartan League in 1936.
 They moved into the Premier Division of the London League in 1955, and were Premier Division champions in 1963–64, the league's last season.
 They then became founder members of the Greater London League, and were placed in the "A" section.
 A seventh-place finish in 1964–65 was enough to earn a place in the Premier Division the following season.
 In 1966–67 they won the league, before joining the Metropolitan League in 1969.
 They won the league in 1970–71, but at the end of the season the league merged into the Metropolitan–London League, which Epping won at the first attempt.
 The following season they were runners-up, before winning a second title in 1973–74.
 They then joined Division Two of the Athenian League, which they won in 1975–76 to earn promotion to Division One.
 After finishing sixth in Division One the following season, they moved up to Division Two of the Isthmian League.
 The club resigned from the league at the end of the 1984–85 season due to financial problems and their record was expunged.
 Epping Town played their final game on 2 May 1985, losing 7–0 at home to Leyton-Wingate.

 Second incarnation

 Whilst the original Epping Town were in the Athenian League in the 1970s, Coopersale, formed in 1948, competed in the Essex Olympian League.
 In 1992, seven years after the demise of Epping Town, the club changed their name to Eppingsale.
 In 1999 the club again changed name, this time to Epping.
 In 2018 the club renamed themselves Epping Town.
 In 2021 they were promoted from Division Two to Division One of the Essex Olympian League.
-However, the finished second-from-bottom of Division One in 2023–24 and were relegated back to Division Two.
+However, the club finished second-from-bottom of Division One in 2023–24 and were relegated back to Division Two.
+The following season saw them finish second-from-bottom of Division Two, resulting in relegation to Division Three North West.